johnoyegbite/hangman-game-pop/README.md

-### Hangman game with Procedure oriented programming
+### Hangman game with Procedure Oriented Programming

 This is an interactive Hangman game between a player and the computer written in Python.